wdi-atx-11/command-line/readme.md

  <details>
    <summary>click for info</summary>
    `.` is the current directory.
 It's sometimes used for commands that require a location.
-For example, `cp ~/Downloads/kitten.png ./kitten-picture.png`.
+For example, `cp ~/Downloads/kitten.png ./` copies the kitten image from the downloads directory into the current working directory.
  </details>

 4. `..`